What Screens Want

-The past two years were a wild goose chase for answers.
+The past two years were a wild chase for answers.
 I read books, looked at art, listened to my heroes, and sketched out scratchy thoughts of my own to search for any sensible response to a question that had been lodged in my head for months.

 What does it mean to natively design for screens?

 I couldn’t get the question out of my head.
 I tried to find its contours, and just as I thought I had made some progress on a response, a new part of the picture appeared and showed I only had a shadow of an answer.
 After many failures, I began to see which approaches worked better.
 The way toward an answer is never what you expect, so I was surprised that mine began with a routine trip to the pharmacy.

 These are aspirin pills.
 I’m not big on medicating, so my aspirin purchase was the first in a long time.
 When I rattled a few of the pills out of the bottle, I noticed they seemed to be a lot smaller than I remembered.

 I went online to see what was going on.
 It seems pharmaceutical companies have been able to make the active drug in aspirin more effective in the past few decades.
 The tiny aspirin pills are hardly aspirin at all, and the drug’s current version is so potent and physically minuscule that it must be padded with a filler substance to make the pill large enough to pick up and put in your mouth.
 Literally, you couldn’t grasp it without the padding.

 When I read that, it occurred to me that we’ve been living through a similar situation with computers.
 I mean, have you looked at technology recently and taken stock?
 Things have changed under us.
 We take it for granted, because the transition was so fast and thorough.